 Having experienced people in the PMO is only one part; they also need to have teeth and the support of senior management.
 If project managers do not take notice of the PMO then you have failed.

-To have a PMO to deliver real value you need to have a PMO with attitude.
+To have a PMO to deliver the real value you need to have a PMO with attitude.
 A PMO with attitude is one where project managers understand that the PMO has the power to stop projects, withdraw funding and highlight poorly performing project managers.

 To have an attitude you need to have the right level of staff and the support of senior management.
 The PMO needs to be staffed with experienced project and programme managers.